BrenoEnrico-MDSantos/Telecom-Churn-Prediction-with-ML-/README.md

     - Uplift must be paired with Residual CLV for even stronger priority
     -  Calculation of Uplift and profiling to assess feasibility of interventions;
 5. PBI Dashboards for churn situation, clusters, states and campaign predictions.

+## AI for Cluster Analysis:
+These prints were passed for Gemini, which acted as a market expert and suggested labels for each created segment; the prompt was:
+_"Act as a telco market expert.
+Analyze these cluster preferences, distribution, survivability curves and Residual CLV runways.
+Brainstorm at least 3 names for each of the segments applying domain knowledge, and suggest measures for customer retention.
+Let's think this step by step."_